Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Online Associate Degrees in Substance Abuse Counseling Are Common in California

-While many of California’s schools had already done the work of putting programs online, the COVID-19 pandemic was the acid test for online education.
+While many of California’s schools had already put programs online, the COVID-19 pandemic was the acid test for online education.
 It passed the test and took off like a wildfire screaming up an arroyo choked with chaparral.

 The reasons are pretty clear: